apache/airflow/docs/apache-airflow/core-concepts/executor/index.rst

 Executor Types
 --------------

-There are two types of executors - those that run tasks *locally* (inside the ``scheduler`` process), and those that run their tasks *distributed* (usually via a pool of *workers*).
+There are two types of executors - those that run tasks *locally* (inside the ``scheduler`` process), and those that run their tasks *remotely* (usually via a pool of *workers*).
 Airflow comes configured with the ``SequentialExecutor`` by default, which is a local executor, and the simplest option for execution.
 However, the ``SequentialExecutor`` is not suitable for production since it does not allow for parallel task running and due to that, some Airflow features (e.g. running sensors) will not work properly.
-You should instead use the ``LocalExecutor`` for small, single-machine production installations, or one of the distributed executors for a multi-machine/cloud installation.
+You should instead use the ``LocalExecutor`` for small, single-machine production installations, or one of the remote executors for a multi-machine/cloud installation.

 .. _executor-types-comparison: